How to Make a Grazing Table for 40

 - Dips and jams: Place these in small bowls or in their original containers, with a small spoon.

-- Add cheese: Cheese is ALWAYS the first thing to be eaten!
+- Add cheese: Cheese is ALWAYS the first thing to be eaten, and it also is good at room temperature for 3-4 hours, so I usually place it earlier than meat.
 Place a variety of sliced and whole chunks of cheese on the table.
 If you place a whole chunk of cheese (like a wheel of brie, or blue cheese wedge), make sure you have a cheese knife placed by it, and slice the first slice.
-People are typically timid about being the first ones to cut into a whole piece of cheese!
+People are typically timid about being the first ones to cut into a whole chunk of cheese, so take that hesitation away by cutting into it!
 Arrange sliced cheeses in both tall piles and in lines for visual interest.

 - Add meat: Now, it's time to add the meat!
+We do this towards the end of set-up because most cured meat can only stay out at room temperature for 2 hours.
 I like making tall piles of salami circles.
 You can also lay meat slices next to your lines of cheese slices, or in a circles around a large chunk of cheese.
 Make a few salami roses for visual interest, if you have time!

 - Add everything else: Now, add nuts, desserts and crackers.
-Fill in all of the gaps and any empty areas.
+Fill in all of the gaps and any empty areas with these filler ingredients.
 If you don't have space for all of these ingredients, no worries!
-You can replenish them throughout the night.
+You can replenish them throughout the night, or place them in bowls next to the grazing table.

 - Place all of the serving utensils, and enjoy!